Buy Currency

 There is a metro line, M11, from Istanbul International which is fast and cheap, but you will need to change lines twice to reach the city centre.
 Meanwhile, from Sabiha Gökçen airport a direct metro line runs into the centre of Istanbul.

-There are plenty of public transport options in Istanbul including a metro system, trams, ferries and buses.
+There are plenty of options for public transport in Istanbul, including a metro system, trams, ferries and buses.

-Despite being a large city, the main sights, historic areas and key attractions are largely within the central area of the city.
+Despite being a large city, the main sights, historic areas and key attractions are all located largely within the central area, often within walking distance of each other.

-Taking a ferry is a great way to enjoy views across the city and is much cheaper than a tourist boat on the famous Bosphorus River.
+Taking a ferry along the famous Bosphorus River is a great way to enjoy views across the city.
+Plus, it’s much cheaper than taking a sightseeing boat ride.

-You may also come across the Dolmus, a kind of shared taxi that only departs once it is full of passengers.
-They are a good way to travel between Taksim Square to Beşiktaş or Kadıköy at night if the ferries have stopped running.
+You may also come across the Dolmus, a shared taxi that only departs once it is full of passengers.
+Taking a Dolmus is a great way to travel from Taksim Square to Beşiktaş or Kadıköy once the ferries stop running in the evening.

 Where to stay in Istanbul

-As in most large cities, you can find places to stay that align with almost any budget.
-Booking ahead is the best way to make sure you have a bed for the night at an acceptable cost.
+As in most large cities, you can find places to stay in Istanbul that align with almost any budget.
+Booking in advance is the best way to make sure you have a bed for the night at an acceptable cost.

 Hotels

-There are plenty of cheap hostels in Istanbul offering a bed in a shared dormitory for as little as £8 per night (as of December 2023, according to Booking.com).
-Most are bookable online.
-They usually have Wifi and offer kitchen facilities, making it easy to prepare your own meals.
+There are plenty of cheap hostels in Istanbul that offer a bed in a shared dormitory for as little as £8 per night.
+Most are bookable online and they usually have Wi-Fi and offer kitchen facilities, making it easy to prepare your own meals.

 Airbnbs